SvenMb/node-tuya-mqtt/README.md

 The node.js software and base Dockerfile you can find here: https://github.com/nodejs/docker-node

-The official image on docker-hub is here: https://hub.docker.com/_/node/
+The official image for node.js on docker-hub is here: https://hub.docker.com/_/node/

 ## create image